MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/New-MgBetaUserMailFolderChildFolderMessageForward.md

----
+﻿---
 external help file: Microsoft.Graph.Beta.Users.Actions-help.xml Module Name: Microsoft.Graph.Beta.Users.Actions online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.users.actions/new-mgbetausermailfolderchildfoldermessageforward
 schema: 2.0.0
-ms.prod: outlook
 ---

 # New-MgBetaUserMailFolderChildFolderMessageForward

 ## SYNOPSIS
 Create a draft to forward an existing message, in either JSON or MIME format.
-When using JSON format, you can:- Specify either a comment or the body property of the message parameter.
+When using JSON format, you can:\n- Specify either a comment or the body property of the message parameter.
-Specifying both will return an HTTP 400 Bad Request error.- Specify either the toRecipients parameter or the toRecipients property of the message parameter.
+Specifying both will return an HTTP 400 Bad Request error.\n- Specify either the toRecipients parameter or the toRecipients property of the message parameter.
-Specifying both or specifying neither will return an HTTP 400 Bad Request error.- Update the draft later to add content to the body or change other message properties.
+Specifying both or specifying neither will return an HTTP 400 Bad Request error.\n- Update the draft later to add content to the body or change other message properties.
-When using MIME format:- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
 Send the draft message in a subsequent operation.
 Alternatively, forward a message in a single operation.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgUserMailFolderChildFolderMessageForward](/powershell/module/Microsoft.Graph.Users.Actions/New-MgUserMailFolderChildFolderMessageForward?view=graph-powershell-1.0)

 ## SYNTAX